deeztek/deeztek-docker/Linux/wordpress/README.md

 `https://github.com/deeztek/deeztek-docker.git`

-*  Adjust variables under **docker/Linux/wordpress/.env** file

-Set permissions for the **db_data** directory to the **PUID** and **GUID** from the .env file above (Usually 1001:1001) or MySQL will not start:

-`chown -R 1001:1001 db_data`

-*  Start container

-`docker-compose up -d`
+This will clone the repository and create a **deeztek-docker** directory in the directory you ran the git clone command from.

+Change to the deeztek-docker/Linux/wordpress directory:

+`cd deeztek-docker/Linux/wordpress/`

+Make script executable:

+`sudo chmod +x ubuntu_install_wordpress.sh`

+Run the script as root:

+`sudo ./ubuntu_install_wordpress.sh`

+The script will prompt you for the information outlined in the **Required Information** section, it will create a directory structure under /opt/Wordpress-SITENAME, create a data directory structure under the data path you provided, it will automatically generate random MySQL/MariaDB root password, MySQL/MariaDB Wordpress Database username, MySQL/MariaDB Wordpress Database password, Redis password, configure the appropriate configuration files as well as the docker-compose.yml file and start the docker stack.
+The randomly generated strings for MySQL/MariaDB and Redis will be stored in the .env file in the /opt/Wordpress-SITENAME directory as well as the install_log-xxxxxxxx.log that will be generated in the deeztek-docker/Linux/wordpress directory.

+**If you require support for and you wish to post the install_log-xxxxxxxx.log file to assist with troubleshooting, ensure you anonymize the randomly generated strings in that file beforehand.**

+**Redis Cache**

+After your Wordpress site is up and running it's highly recommended you install and configure the [Redis Object Cache](https://wordpress.org/plugins/redis-cache/) plugin in order to take advantage of the Redis container that gets deployed with this stack.
+Redis will offer substantial performance improvement for your website.

 **Wordpress MySQL Database Backups**

-The docker-compose.yml file includes the **wordpress_db_cron**  container that is based on the **mcuadros/ofelia:latest** image which can be used to schedule database backups of the Wordpress MySQL database.
+The docker-compose.yml file includes the **wordpress_cron_SITENAME** container (where SITENAME is the site name you entered when prompted by the install script) that is based on the **mcuadros/ofelia:latest** image which by default runs every 5 minutes for various Wordpress related scheduled jobs.
+Additionally, it can be used to schedule database backups of the Wordpress MySQL database.
 The docker-compose.yml file also has configuration to optionally connect to a existing NFS or CIFS/SMB share using the db_backups docker volume.

 Stop the wordpress_db container: